Vantasin/Nginx-Proxy-Manager/README.md

 ---

-## 🚀 Continuous Deployment with Woodpecker

-This project includes a `.woodpecker.yml` pipeline for automated deployment using [Woodpecker CI](https://woodpecker-ci.org/).

-When changes are pushed to the Git repository:
-1. The pipeline is triggered by the Woodpecker server.
-2. The `.env` file is rendered from `env.template` using `envsubst`.
-3. The Docker Compose stack is restarted to apply updates.

-> ⚠️ **Note:** the CI pipeline may break if Woodpecker CI depends on Nginx Proxy Manager, eg. Nginx Proxy Manager is the proxy host for the Woodpecker CI service.

----

 ## 🙏 Acknowledgments

 - [ChatGPT](https://openai.com/chatgpt) for assistance in generating setup scripts and templates.
 - [Docker](https://www.docker.com/) for container orchestration and runtime.
-- [`envsubst`](https://man7.org/linux/man-pages/man1/envsubst.1.html) for lightweight environment variable substitution in template files.
 - [jc21/nginx-proxy-manager](https://hub.docker.com/r/jc21/nginx-proxy-manager) the official Docker image used in this stack.
 - [Nginx Proxy Manager](https://nginxproxymanager.com/) for making reverse proxy management accessible via a clean UI.
 - [Tailscale](https://tailscale.com/) for providing seamless, secure mesh networking with automatic NAT traversal using WireGuard.
-- [Woodpecker CI](https://woodpecker-ci.org/) for lightweight, self-hosted continuous integration.
 - [ZFS](https://openzfs.org/) for advanced local filesystem features, dataset organization, and snapshotting.